Henk J. M. Bos

-Hendrik Jan Maarten "Henk" Bos (born 17 July 1940, Enschede) is a Dutch historian of mathematics.
+Hendrik Jan Maarten "Henk" Bos (17 July 1940 – 12 February 2024) was a Dutch historian of mathematics.

-Career
+Life and career

-Hendrik was a student of Hans Freudenthal and Jerome Ravetz at Utrecht University and in 1973 wrote a thesis "Differentials, higher order differentials, and the derivative in the Leibnizian calculus" for his doctorate.
+Hendrik Jan Maarten Bos was born in Enschede on 17 July 1940.
+Bos was a student of Hans Freudenthal and Jerome Ravetz at Utrecht University and in 1973 wrote a thesis "Differentials, higher order differentials, and the derivative in the Leibnizian calculus" for his doctorate.

 Bos worked at Utrecht University for most of his career.
 In 1985 he became professor of history of mathematics.

-He took an interest in the tractrix as a mathematical stimulus.
+Bos took an interest in the tractrix as a mathematical stimulus.

 Bos retired in 2005.
-Since his retirement he has been honorary professor of the history of mathematics at the Faculty of Science at the University of Aarhus.
-He is married to Kirsti Andersen.
+Since his retirement he was honorary professor of the history of mathematics at the Faculty of Science at the University of Aarhus.
+He was married to Kirsti Andersen.

 At his Valedictory Symposium when he retired, Henk spoke on fluid concepts in mathematics in a talk titled "Loose Ends".
-He was awarded the Kenneth O. May Medal for 2005.
+He was awarded the Kenneth O. May Prize for 2005.

+Bos died in Amsterdam on Shrove Monday, 12 February 2024, at the age of 83.

 Selected publications

-Bos has contributed to the study of the mathematical works of the seventeenth-century philosopher René Descartes, including Descartes’ contribution to the development of algebra and geometry.
+Bos contributed to the study of the mathematical works of the seventeenth-century philosopher René Descartes, including Descartes’ contribution to the development of algebra and geometry.